Website Manager

 e) Exercise their leadership role adequately, but leave the ball game in the hands of the players.

 f) Instill in their players a respect for the authority and decisions of the adult leaders in the Local League.
+Encourage their players at every opportunity.

 g) Instill a desire to win and to improve, striving to impart as much knowledge of the game as possible to each player.